oleganza/CoreBitcoin/GLOSSARY.md

 ### Reward

 Amount of newly generated bitcoins that a *miner* may claim in a new block.
 The first transaction in the block allows miner to claim currently allowed reward as well as all *transaction fees* from all transactions in the block.
 Reward is *halved* every 210 000 blocks, approximately every 4 years.
-As of September 5, 2013 the reward is 25 BTC (the first halving occurred in December 2012).
+As of July 27, 2014 the reward is 25 BTC (the first halving occurred in December 2012).
 For security reasons, rewards cannot be *spent* before 100 blocks built on top of the current block.

 ### Satoshi